 Memories are made with traditional favorites, new events and mild weather.
 The holiday season in Boulder is a mixture of events that run the gamut — from traditional and expected to the whimsical and surprising.
 In this Colorado college town known for its independent spirit and love of the outdoors, there are many festive events that will create life-long holiday memories.

 Since 1947, the giant star on Flagstaff Mountain has shone throughout the holiday season.
-Recently, the star was upgraded with energy efficient bulbs.
+In true Boulder style, the star features energy-efficient bulbs.

 See downtown Boulder come alive with sparkling lights and a visit from Santa during Switch on the Holidays.
 The Boulder Chorale performs and Santa counts down to the grand illumination of downtown Boulder — including the iconic art-deco Boulder County Courthouse and the Pearl Street Mall.
 Stick around for free visits with Santa until 7pm.